huynguy-db/arcion-docs/content/docs/target-setup/Postgresql.md

 The extracted `replicant-cli` will be referred to as the `$REPLICANT_HOME` directory in the proceeding steps.

-## I. Setup Connection Configuration
+## I. Set up Connection Configuration

 1. From `$REPLICANT_HOME`, navigate to the sample PostgreSQL connection configuration file:
     ```BASH